The International Covenant on Economic, Social and Cultural Rights (ICESCR)

 - Meet with the Committee members and/or country rapporteur

-- Meet the UK Government representative before and after the review in Geneva.
+- Meet the UK and Scottish Government representatives before and after the review in Geneva.

 Civil Society Engagement